 We believe that cacao will become one of Hawaii's most important agricultural industries.
 Like Kona coffee, Hawaiian cacao is set to become world-renowned.
 Following the 2nd Annual Cacao Festival at Dole Cannery in 2012, February was declared "Hawaii Cacao Month" by the State of Hawaii.
 Manoa Chocolate Hawaii was being recognized by the State legislature as a vital contributor to the cacao industry.

 Cacao growers and chocolate makers symbiotically develop Hawaii's agriculture.

-We generate demand for crop production and exports and create jobs through local value-added manufacturing.
+We generate demand for cacao crop production and exports and create jobs by means of local value-added chocolate production.
 As local chocolate production and cacao farming operations grow, we are careful to learn from the mistakes and triumphs of the Kona Coffee industry.
-By creating a consistent demand for local cacao, Manoa Chocolate Hawaii will pave the way for cacao farmers in Hawaii.
+By creating a consistent demand for local cacao, Manoa Chocolate Hawaii hopes to pave the way for cacao farming in Hawaii.

 We work with local smaller scale cacao farmers by providing knowledge and an incentive to increase operations.
 Thus we hope to rapidly foster a fruitful, integrated local industry.